junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean opens his eyes the moment he decides it's not going to blind him.
 He doesn't even realizing he's sobbing when tears falling down his cheek.
 He doesn't have the courage to look inside the Cage again for a long minute.

 The Cage is an explosion debris.
-White smokes haven't fully dissipated, colors smudging all over the space -- red is blood, black is leviathan goo, mixing together with white and blue light, like a dirty distained tragedy scene after massive deaths.
+White smokes haven't fully dissipated, colors smudging all over the space -- red is blood, black is Leviathan goo, mixing together with white and blue light, like a dirty distained tragedy scene after massive deaths.

 *I love you too.* Dean presses his forehead on the glass, breath uneven, tears shredding.
 His lips tremble with one word: "Cas."